 Most people who receive the vaccine have either a very mild reaction or no reaction at all.
 The most common side effect is soreness in the arm where the injection was given.
 This usually will last for up to 48 hours.
 Less common side effects are fever and malaise.
 It should be noted that there is a possibility, as with any vaccine or drug, that an allergic or other serious reaction, or even death, could occur.
 Also, medical events completely unrelated to the vaccine may occur coincidentally following vaccination.

-Flu vaccinations are recommended for woman that are pregnant; however several States, including California, Delaware, Illinois, Missouri, New York, and Washington have passed legislation that prohibit administration of any vaccine containing more than a trace amount of Thimerosal (Mercury) to a knowingly pregnant woman (nursing included) and to children under 3 years of age.
+Flu vaccinations are recommended for woman that are nursing or pregnant; however several States, including California, Delaware, Illinois, Missouri, New York, and Washington have passed legislation that prohibit administration of any vaccine containing trace amounts of Thimerosal (Mercury) to a knowingly pregnant woman (nursing included) and to children under 3 years of age.
 Individuals living in these States will want to receive a Preservative-Free flu vaccination.
 (Trace amounts and age group vary by State)

 Manufacturers package flu vaccine in either a Multi-Dose Vial (MDV) or as a Preservative-Free (PF) syringe.
 The MDV contains Thimerosal (Mercury) which is used to prevent bacterial growth and exceeds the trace amounts allowed by each State listed above.